Complaints policy

 • While customers may not use the word ‘complaint,’ if it is evident that they are dissatisfied, we will always give them the option to make a complaint.

 • When we first receive a complaint, it is known as a ‘Stage 1’.
-The complaint will be acknowledged and logged within 5 working days of receipt.
+The complaint will be logged and acknowledged within 5 working days of receipt.

-• We aim to agree a solution with the customer within 10 working days of logging a complaint.
-If this isn’t possible, such as where a complaint is complex, we may need a further 10 working days and we shall let the customer know why.
+• We aim to issue a full response to the customer within 10 working days of logging a complaint.
+If this is not possible, such as where a complaint is complex, we may need a further 10 working days, and we will let the customer know why and agree this with them.

 • A senior manager (overseen by a director) will review how the complaint was handled and the decisions made.